-- look through the sight glass while clicking the Igniter button and look for a spark.
-If you can't see a spark when the Igniter button is clicked, check the wiring connections from the Igniter button and make sure they are tight.. - If you see the Igniter spark, try relighting the pilot by following the instructions on the water heater's label.
-Insure that the gas supply is tuned on.
+Figure 29.
+(You may have to darken the room lights to see the spark.)
+You do not have to push the Control Knob in to check the Igniter button.
+Simply look through the sight glass while clicking the Igniter button and look for a spark.
+If you can't see a spark when the Igniter button is clicked, check the wiring connections from the Igniter button and make sure that they are tight.

+If you see the Igniter spark, try relighting the pilot by following the instructions on the water heater's label.
+Ensure that the gas supply is turned on.
 There may be air in the gas line, and several lighting attempts may be needed to completely fill the line with gas and successfully light the pilot.